 - Personal Health Systems;

 Our principal objective is to create and develop an interdisciplinary research environment, supported by strong research funding and industry collaborations.

-If you want to join us, please click here.
+We have one postdoc and one PhD studentship open.
+If you want to find out more, please click here.